-- 4) A resolution was decided during the Board of Directors' meeting held on December 31, 2020 to determine whether to repurchase the 600 thousand shares within the period from January 1 to June 30, 2021 at the price of \$10 to \$10.20 per share, as treasury shares, to transfer to employees in the six months ended June 30, 2021.
-For the six months ended June 30, 2021, the Group had repurchased 133 thousand of the above shares, resulting in its shareholding ratio to increase from 86.42% to 86.63% and recognized the amount of \$346 thousand as capital surplus. - 5) A resolution was decided during the Board of Directors meeting held on August 4, 2021, to determine whether to repurchase the 600 thousand shares within the period from August 4, 2021 to February 4, 2022 at the price of \$10 to \$10.20 per share, as treasury shares, to transfer to employees in 2021.
-In 2021, the Group had repurchased 183 thousand of the above shares, resulting in its shareholding ratio to increase from 86.63% to 86.71%, and recognized the amount of \$91 thousand as capital surplus. - 6) A resolution was decided during the Board of Directors' meeting held on November 5,2021 to authorize the chairman of the Board to transfer 183 thousand shares of treasury stock to employees for subscription.
+- 1) According to the Enterprise Merges and Acquisition Act, when an enterprise exchanges shares with other company, its undistributed retained earnings would be the capital surplus of the other company (as holding company) after the exchange has been completed. - A resolution was decided during the Board of Directors' meeting of Sunwell Carbon Fiber Composites held on December 31, 2020 to determine whether to repurchase the 600 thousand shares within the period from January 1 to June 30, 2021 at the price of \$10 to \$10.20 per share, as treasury shares, to transfer to employees.
+For the six months ended June 30, 2021 the Group had repurchased 183 thousand of the above shares, resulting in its shareholding ratio to increase from 86.63% to 86.42% and recognized the amount of \$346 thousand as capital surplus. - 3) A resolution was decided during the Board of Directors meeting of Sunwell Carbon Fiber Composites held on August 4, 2021, to determine whether to repurchase the 600 thousand shares within the period from August 4, 2021 to February 4, 2022 at the price of \$10 to \$10.20 per share, as treasury shares, to transfer to employees.
+For the years ended December 31, 2021, the Group had repurchased 183 thousand of the above shares, resulting in its shareholding ratio to increase from 86.63% to 86.71%, and recognized the amount of \$91 thousand as capital surplus. - 4) A resolution was decided during the Board of Directors' meeting of Sunwell Carbon Fiber Composites held on November 5, 2021 to authorize the chairman of the Board to transfer 183 thousand shares of treasury stock to employees for subscription.
 The treasury stock was transferred in November 2021, \$435 thousand share premium subsidiary changes in equity was recognized, and \$67 thousand share premium was recognized for non-controlling interest.
-In addition, due to the Group's ownership percentage decreased from 86.71% to 86.42%, share premium for subsidiary changes in equity reduced \$302 thousand. - 7) A resolution was decided during the Board of Directors' meeting held on December 16,2021 to authorize the transfer of 287 thousand shares of treasury stock to employees for subscription.
-The treasury stock was transferred in December 2021 and share premium- treasury stock \$6,843 thousand was recognized. - 8) According to the R.O.C.
+In addition, due to the Group's ownership percentage decreased from 86.71% to 86.42%, share premium for subsidiary changes in equity reduced \$302 thousand. - 5) A resolution was decided during the Board of Directors' meeting of the Company held on December 16, 2021 to authorize the transfer of 287 thousand shares of treasury stock to employees for subscription.
+The treasury stock was transferred in December 2021 and share premium- treasury stock \$6,843 thousand was recognized. - 6) According to the R.O.C.
 Company Act, capital surplus can only be used to offset a deficit, and only the realized capital surplus can be used to increase the common stock or be distributed as cash dividends.
 The aforementioned realized capital surplus includes capital surplus resulting from premium on issuance of capital stock and earnings from donated assets received.
-According to the Regulations Governing the Offering and Issuance of Securities by Securities Issuers, the capital increase, by transferring capital surplus in excess of the par value, should not exceed 10% of the total common stock outstanding. - (iii) Retained earnings
+According to the Regulations Governing the Offering and Issuance of Securities by Securities Issuers, the capital increase, by transferring capital surplus in excess of the par value, should not exceed 10% of the total common stock outstanding.